Abirammii/crowd-monitoring/README.md

 ![Dashboard preview](https://github.com/Abirammii/crowd-monitoring/blob/main/system%20archietecturreee.jpg)
 ## Theoretical Description:
-This project monitors crowd density using YOLOv11, analyzing real-time performance and benchmarking it against YOLOv10.
-It integrates Arduino-controlled buzzer & LED alerts and Twilio SMS notifications for high crowd levels.
+- This project focuses on real-time crowd density monitoring using the YOLOv11 object detection model.
+The system captures live video streams and detects people within each frame to calculate crowd levels accurately.
+- It evaluates real-time performance parameters such as processing time, inference time, FPS, and people count.
+The YOLOv11 model is benchmarked against YOLOv10 to compare improvements in accuracy, speed, and detection efficiency.
+- When the detected crowd exceeds a predefined threshold, the system triggers multiple alerts.
+An Arduino module activates a buzzer and LED for on-site notification, while a Twilio API sends SMS alerts to concerned authorities for remote monitoring.
+- Additionally, all performance and detection data are stored in Excel and visualized through graphs to assist in performance analysis and system optimization.
 ## Tools and technolies used
 | **Technology / Tool**   | **Purpose**                                                              |
 | ----------------------- | ------------------------------------------------------------------------ |